 A mixture of lectures, tutorials and seminars will be used.
 The lecture programme will impart the necessary principles and concepts.
 The seminars will be a mixture of student and tutor led sessions considering practical examples of the principles and concepts.
-The tutorials will take the form of individual support and feedback for students by tutors or other students.
+Tutorials will take the form of individual support and feedback for students by tutors or other students.
 Tutor led sessions will be held to provide an opportunity for students to work on examples and case studies in the areas covered by the lectures.

-Student-led tutorials will consist of action learning activities, discussion groups and report-back sessions which allow students to develop their research, communication and teamwork skills.
+Student-led tutorials will consist of action learning activities, discussion groups and reportback sessions which allow students to develop their research, communication and teamwork skills.

-The teaching and learning strategy will enable students to develop an understanding of their own role and that of organisations within the changing context of the wider environment and contemporary thinking in relation to relevant employment practice.
-Drawing upon documentation, policy, practice and experience from the work place, this will involve the learner in being able to describe, explain and evaluate the breadth of roles, functions and responsibilities of organisations and individual practitioners.
+Students will develop their skills as Events specialists via a range of both real and simulated events and scenarios These opportunities provide a safe and supportive environment in which students can practice and develop their skills and relate them to the workplace.
 By applying the related academic learning to the workplace, students will be encouraged to engage in critical thought and to reflect upon current occupational practice.
-The college employs a virtual learning environment (Google Classroom) where students can access lecture notes and engage with staff, other Business, Enterprise & Management students and the wider university community.
+The college employs a virtual learning environment (Google Classroom) where students can access lecture notes and engage with staff, other Events Management students and the wider university community.